 TGay Editor: Modify the text in P288L12-16 as follows:

-A beam tracking responder that receives a PPDU requesting receive beam tracking with the Beam Tracking Request field in the PHY header equal to 1 (corresponding to the BEAM_TRACKING_REQUEST or EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Tracking Requested) and the PPDU Type field in the PHY header equal to 0 (corresponding to PPDU-TYPE field in the RXVECTOR set to TRN-R) shall:
+A beam tracking responder that receives a PPDU requesting receive beam tracking with the BEAM_TRACKING_REQUEST parameter in the BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Tracking Requested, (in which the BEAM_TRACKING_REQUEST or EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is set to Beam Tracking Requested) and the PPDU_TYPE in the RXVECTOR set to TRN-R (corresponding to PPDU-TYPE field in the RXVECTOR set to TRN-R) shall:

 TGay Editor: Modify the text in P288L17-22 as follows:

-If BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, follow the rules described in 20.10.2.2 and shall include a beam refinement AGC field and TRN-R subfields appended to the following PPDU transmitted to the initiator in the same allocation, with an MCS index greater than 0.
-The value of TXVECTOR parameter TRN-LEN in the following PPDU from the responder to the initiator shall be equal to the value of the TRN-LEN parameter in the RXVECTOR of the PPDU from the initiator.
+If BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, follow the rules described in 20.9.2.2 (Beam refinement) and shall include a beam refinement AGC field and TRN-R subfields appended to the next PPDU that is transmitted to the initiator in the same allocationand that employs MCS index greater than 0.
+The value of TRN-LEN in the TXVECTOR of that PPDU shall be equal to the value of the TRN-LEN parameter in the RXVECTOR of the PPDU from the initiator.

 TGay Editor: Modify the text in P289L12-14 as follows:

-sSet the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, PPDU-TYPE to TRN-T, TRN-LEN to the number of TRN-Units as described in 20.10.2.2.3, and append an AGC field and TRN-T subfields to the PPDU; or
+sSet the BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, PPDU-TYPE to TRN-T, TRN-LEN to the number of TRN Units as described in 20.9.2.2.3, and append an AGC field and TRN-T subfields to the PPDU; or

 TGay Editor: Modify the text in P289L26-34 as follows:

-The beam tracking responder may aggregate in an A-MPDU a BRP frame that contains a Channel Measurement Feedback element with the feedback (see 10.42.6.4.1) append the feedback to any PPDU from the responder to the initiator.
+The beam tracking responder may aggregate in an A-MPDU a BRP frame that contains a Channel Measurement Feedback element with the feedback (see 10.42.6.4.1) aggregate the feedback inside an A-MPDU in a frame sent from the responder to the initiator according to the rules specified in 10.42.6.4.1 (General).
 The initiator may allocate time for the feedback through a reverse direction grant, provided the reverse direction protocol is supported by both the initiator and responder.
 The feedback type shall be the same as the feedback type in the last BRP frame that was transmitted from the initiator to the responder with TX-TRN-REQ equal to 1.
 If the NUM_TX_CHAINS parameter in the RXVECTOR of the frame that elicits the feedback is greater than 1, the responder may send the feedback in a MIMO BF Feedback frame.
 If the responder has never received a BRP frame from the initiator with TX-TRN-REQ equal to 1:

 TGay Editor: Modify the text in P290L5-8 as follows:

-A beam tracking initiator may also request a beam tracking responder that the responder to perform receive beam tracking by setting, in the PHY header of a transmitted PPDU, the Beam Tracking Request field to 0, the Training Length field to a nonzero value, the PPDU Type field to 0, and append an AGC field and TRN-R subfields to the transmitted PPDU.
+A beam tracking initiator may also request a beam tracking responder that the responder to perform receive beam tracking by setting the TXVECTOR parameter BEAM_TRACKING_REQUEST to beam tracking not requested, the (#4792)TRN_LEN parameter to a nonzero value, the PPDU_TYPE(#4794) parameter to TRN-R-PACKET, and append an AGC field and TRN-R subfields to the transmitted PPDU.

 TGay Editor: Modify the text in P290L5-8 as follows:

-If the beam tracking initiator does not receive the expected feedback from the beam tracking responder within a time period that is less than dot11BeamTrackingTimeLimit plus BRPIFS of the last request, the beam tracking request has failed.
-If the initiator receives the expected feedback from the responder within time that is greater than or equal to dot11BeamTrackingTimeLimit plus BRPIFS of the last request, the beam tracking initiator should ignore it.
+If the beam tracking initiator does not receive the expected feedback from the beam tracking responder within a time period that is less the beam tracking time limit of the last request plus BRPIFS, the beam tracking request has failed.
+If the initiator receives the expected feedback from the responder within time that is greater than or equal to the beam tracking time limit of the last request plus BRPIFS, the beam tracking initiator should ignore it.